Humphrys genealogy

 William McSwiney, of Brunswick St, was admitted as a member of the Catholic Institute, Limerick in Jan 1887.
 Could be him or his son.

-William died 14 May 1895, St.Vincent View, 6 Mardyke Walk, Cork, age 76 yrs.
+He died morning of 14 May 1895, St.Vincent View, 6 Mardyke Walk, Cork, age 76 yrs.

 See death cert from here.
 He is widower, retired merchant.